 - Partial prosthesis (fixed bridge) – can replace two or more teeth and may require only two or three implants.

 - Complete dental prosthesis (fixed bridge) – replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.

 - Removable prosthesis (over denture) – attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by a professional.

-Dr. Abbey has received extensive training in dental implantology.
+The team at Fishhawk Oral Surgery have received extensive training in dental implantology.
 Through continuing education, they stay abreast of the most current information on implant dentistry.